iantbutler01/ditty/README.md

 A simple fine-tune.

+## Who

+Ditty powers finetuning the models at [BismuthOS](https://www.bismuthos.com) an AI enabled cloud platform.
+Build faster, Launch instantly.
+This library, like much work at Bismuth is part of our commitment to Open Source and contributing back to the communities we participate in.

 ## What
-A very simple library for finetuning Huggingface Pretrained AutoModelForCausalLM such as GPTNeoX, leveraging Huggingface Accelerate, Transformers, Datasets and Peft
+A very simple library for finetuning Huggingface Pretrained AutoModelForCausalLM such as GPTNeoX, Llama3, Mistral, etc. leveraging Huggingface Accelerate, Transformers, Datasets and Peft

 Ditty has support for LORA, 8bit, and fp32 cpu offloading right out of the box and assumes you are running with a single GPU or distributed over multiple GPUs by default.

-Checkpointing supported, currently a bug with pushing to HF model hub though so checkpoints are all local.
+Checkpointing supported.

+We now also support FSDP, QLORA, FSDP + QLORA and DeepSpeed Z3!
+This has been tested on a 3 node cluster with 9 gpus.

-FP16, BFLOAT16 now supported.
+FP16, BFLOAT16 supported.

-QLORA 4bit supported under experimental, and requires installing development branches of accelerate, peft, transformers and the latest bitsandbytes.

 ## What Not
 - Ditty does not support ASICs like TPU or Trainium.
 - Ditty does not handle Sagemaker
-- Ditty does not by default run with the CPU
+- Ditty does not by default run with the CPU, except in cases where offloading is enabled (FSDP, DeepSpeed)
 - Ditty does not handle evaluation sets or benchmarking, this may or may not change.

-## Soon
-- Ditty may handle distributed cluster finetuning
-- Ditty will support DeepSpeed

 ## Classes